Smaug73/SATD-Analysis/CommunitySmell/Scripts/README.md

-There are the list of all the script used for the thesis.
+This is the list of all the script used for the thesis.

 NOTE:  Read or launch the scripts for know what is the input and output.